What is a Pesticide Applicator?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 38,000 jobs for Pesticide Applicator in 2016.
+There were about 38,000 jobs for Pesticide Applicator in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Pesticide Applicator by 2026.
-The BLS estimates 5,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.

 The states with the most job growth for Pesticide Applicator are Nevada, Washington, and Tennessee.
 Watch out if you plan on working in Ohio, Illinois, or Alaska.
 These states have the worst job growth for this type of profession.